Easy to make salmon fishcakes flavoured with fresh dill, spring onions & olives.

 - Olive oil for frying

-- Tip the salmon into a bowl and use your fingers and a fork to remove as much of the skin and bones as possible.
-Mash the remaining salmon with a fork.
+Tip the salmon into a bowl and use your fingers and a fork to remove as much of the skin and bones as possible.
+Mash the salmon flesh with a fork.

-- Heat a few mm depth of olive oil in a frying pan over a medium-high heat.
-Cook the salmon burgers for 2-3 minutes on each side until golden and crispy and cooked through.
+Heat a few mm depth of olive oil in a frying pan over a medium-high heat.
+Cook the salmon patties for 2-3 minutes on each side until golden and crispy and cooked through.
 Drain on absorbent paper, then serve.